CongducPham/LowCostLoRaGw/README.md

 Download our [zipped SD card image](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-jessie-WAZIUP-demo.dmg.zip).
 The current image has everything you need including:

+- the simple gateway web admin interface for easy configuration and management
 - mosquitto-clients package installed to have mosquitto_pub and mosquitto_sub commands
 - paho-mqtt for python
 - Node-Red and npm upgraded with node-red-contrib-thingspeak42 installed